pensjonatus/flash-fiction/blog/in-the-back-row.md

 ---
-title: 'In the Back Row'
+title: In the Back Row
 date: '2013-07-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The movie theater was hot, or was it just him?
 The hero on the screen was a